WinstonHuTiger/CS301_Project/README.md

 ​	For Bluetooth communication model, the main functions are as below:

-  1. Using USART to communicate between PC serial ports and Bluetooth serial ports, transpond normal messages.
+  1. Using USART to communicate between PC serial ports and Bluetooth serial ports, transport normal messages.
-  2. Offer interface to set AT commant in Bluetooth chip.
+  2. Offer interface to set AT command in Bluetooth chip.
   3. Offer query interfaces for LCD to query some commonly used information.